ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

 Running SITL
 ============

 You can run SITL just as you can with any other build environment.
-In order to see the terminal you should instal VcXsrv or other X server application.
+In order to see the terminal you should install VcXsrv or other X server application.
 You must then tell Cygwin where to look for the display by setting the DISPLAY variable.

 ::